Comic Court: Breeding

-1951 racebook
+1948 and 1951 racebooks

 Racing record

 He was trained by Jim M. Cummings and his son, Bart Cummings, was Comic Court’s strapper.

 Two-year-old: 1947-1948

 Comic Court had eight starts for five wins including the Adelaide RC Fulham Park Plate, PARC Sires’ Produce Stakes and VRC Ascot Vale (2yo) Stakes plus three second places.
 His first start was in the Fulham Park Plate after which Comic Court was sold for 2,300 guineas to R. A., J.D. and A.J.
 Lee before winning four more starts as a 2yo.

 Three-year-old: 1948-1949

 Comic Court had 16 starts for 5 wins including the VRC Derby, Memsie Stakes, VRC St Leger Stakes plus 2 second places.

 Four-year-old: 1949-1950

 Comic Court had 14 starts for 8 wins including the Memsie Stakes, VRC Craiglee Stakes, VRC Turnbull Stakes, LKS Mackinnon Stakes, VATC St George Stakes, VRC Ercildoune Stakes and MVRC Alister Clark Stakes.
 He also ran second in the W.S.
 Cox Plate, William Reid Stakes and CF Orr Stakes as well as running third in the Caulfield Cup.